MadesX/MR.Book/README.md

-# MR Bookstore Web Platform
+# MR.Book Web Platform

-A full-stack web application for browsing, filtering, and purchasing books online.
+A full-stack web application for a bookstore, enabling browsing, filtering, and purchasing of books online.
 Includes shopping cart functionality, user login, admin panel, responsive design, and a clean user experience.

 # Project Overview

-MR Bookstore is an educational project simulating a complete online bookstore.
+MR.Books is an educational project simulating a complete online bookstore.
 Users can browse books, filter by category/language, view detailed descriptions, mark favorites, add items to a cart, and proceed to checkout.
 Administrators can manage the book database through custom PHP scripts.